 This iteration of the structure is formed from yellow oyster mushroom mycelium waste.

 After 2 flushes, the mycelium, while still viable, has a lower yield and less predictability regarding the next flush.
 As industry creates its own rhythms, the mycelium becomes waste.

-The landscape of the structure is a barren courtyard in the center of an institution.
+The landscape of the structure is a barren courtyard in the centre of an institution.
 The ground is made up of mostly rocks and sand.
 Throughout the construction of the structure, grass and growth began to sprout.
 Seeds were planted and various bugs and birds began to build homes within the surrounding site.
 The intervention is intended to be temporary.
-It can last comfortably around 4 months, and then begins to require some tending to extend its lifespan.
-The grounds however, remain altered, as a garden has begun to grow from its remains.
+It can last comfortably around 4 months and then begins to require some tending to extend its lifespan.
+The grounds, however, remain altered, as a garden has begun to grow from its remains.

 Information submitted by the maker and edited by the Future Materials Bank.